0

 Timeliness requirements

-Project costs are qualified if those costs were incurred no more than 24 months prior to submission of the application for reservation of the tax credit.
+Project costs are qualified if those costs were incurred no more than 24 months prior to submission of the application for reservation of the tax credit if application is submitted prior to January 1, 2026.
+Reservation application submissions received after January 1, 2026 may only include expenditures incurred 12 months prior to submission.

 Property eligibility